Cultural and Community Activist, Traditional Storyteller, Oral Historian, Poet, Published writer

 “To become a person of worth, you must know who you are; culture is part of who you are”

-Myrna Manzanares is a cultural ambassador who is well known among the cultural communities.
-Throughout the years she has been playing an important role in safeguarding and promotion of culture, and by extension all cultures of Belize, as well inter- ethnic harmony of our Belizean people.
+Myrna Manzanares was a cultural ambassador who was well known among the cultural communities.
+For many, she has played an important role in safeguarding and promotion of the Kriol culture, and by extension all cultures of Belize, as well inter-ethnic harmony of our Belizean people.

 National Kriol Council:

-She was one of the individuals who started the National Kriol Council (NKC) in Belize.
-She was the third president of the council and presently the Cultural Attache.
+Myrna Manzanares was one of the individuals who started the National Kriol Council (NKC) in Belize.
+She was the third president of the council and served for many years as the Cultural Attache.
+She was the guest speaker at many cultural festivals, educational events, and media campaigns.

-Myrna Manzanares is on the Executive Board for the Belize History Association, and the Belize National Library Service Board.
-She is a trained Community Counselor, and an ardent activist for human rights, sexual and reproductive health rights, women, youth, community and education.
-She is an oral history consultant, as well as in other areas, with the Institute of Social and Cultural Research.
-She has, and in many cases continues, to serve on several civil society boards including the Belizean Studies Journal, Mental Health Association, and the Belize Brain Awareness Association.
+Myrna Manzanares also served on the Executive Board for the Belize History Association and the Belize National Library Service Board.
+As an oral history consultant, she participated in many projects and educational outreaches with the Institute of Social and Cultural Research.
+She was an ardent activist for human rights, sexual and reproductive health rights, women, youth, community and education.
+She also served on other several civil society boards including the Belizean Studies Journal, Mental Health Association, and the Belize Brain Awareness Association.

-She is a member of the Editorial Board of Belizean studies journal and one of the editors of the Kriol Language materials, including the Kriol/Inglish Dikshinari, and the yearly Kriol Kalinda published by the Kriol Langwig Projek, as well as the translation of the New Testament in Kriol.
-Her publications to date include Tell Me a Story (folklore); Life Lines (poetry); Traditional Games of Belize; Faith-Based Response to HIV and AIDS; and the Healing Circle which is an inter-generational publication with Azizi Hoy a 17 year old at the time.
+Myrna Manzanares’s publications include Tell Me a Story (folklore); Life Lines (poetry); Traditional Games of Belize; Faith-Based Response to HIV and AIDS; and the Healing Circle which was an inter-generational publication with Azizi Hoy a 17-year-old at the time.
 Her stories have also been included in Memories, Dreams, and Nightmares and Tek Mi No Tek Mi – a book on Caribbean Folktales.